Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 The Honduran government controls the prices for coffee, medicine, cement, and steel products and regulates the prices of gasoline, diesel, and liquid propane gas.
 In addition, the government pressures producers and retailers to keep prices of staple food products such as milk and sugar as low as possible.

 The local sales tax is 15 percent for most goods.
-As of June 2015, products exempted from the 15 percent tax include staple foods, purified water, medicines and pharmaceuticals, agrochemicals, educational materials, electrical power generation machinery and equipment, agricultural machinery and tools, handicrafts, capital goods such as trucks, tractors, cranes, computers, and equipment used for the maquiladora industry.
+Products exempted from the 15 percent tax include staple foods, purified water, medicines and pharmaceuticals, agrochemicals, educational materials, electrical power generation machinery and equipment, agricultural machinery and tools, handicrafts, capital goods such as trucks, tractors, cranes, computers, and equipment used for the maquiladora industry.
 A 15 percent sales tax is also assessed on new cars, alcohol, cigarettes, and tobacco products.
-Taxes on fuels, particularly gasoline, are among the highest in the Central American region.
+Taxes on fuels, particularly gasoline, are among the highest in the Central American region, 36% for gasoline and 25% for diesel.

 The availability of adequate service and support frequently makes the difference in purchasing decisions, especially by the government.
 In general, it is important to secure sales through an established, reputable distributor that offers an adequate service infrastructure.
 U.S. companies should consider providing training, technical assistance, and sales support to their local counterparts, particularly for products that require periodic maintenance and service.